Polar decomposition of semigroups generated by non-selfadjoint quadratic differential operators and regularizing effects: Regularizing effects of semigroups generated by non-selfadjoint quadratic differential operators

 The estimate \eqref{15012019E2} reads as: for all $0\le t\le T$ and $X\in\mathbb C^{2n}$, $a_t(X)\geq c\kappa_t(X)$.
 The aim of this section is to understand the smoothing properties of the evolution operators $e^{-tq^w}$.
 Since the operators $e^{-itb^w_t}$ are unitary on $L^2(\mathbb R^n)$, we first notice from \eqref{19112018E1} that it is sufficient to study the regularizing properties of the operators $e^{-ta^w_t}$ to derive the ones of the operators $e^{-tq^w}$.
 Therefore, for some $m\geq1$ and $X_1,\ldots,X_m\in S^{\perp}$, we are interested in the following linear operators

 where the operators $\langle X_j,X\rangle^w$ are defined in \eqref{23012019E5}.
 To deal with them, we will use the Fourier integral operator representation of the operators $e^{-ta^w_t}$ and the Egorov formula \eqref{17052019E6}.
-More precisely, it follows from \eqref{14052019E1} and Proposition \ref{13112018P2} that the operator $e^{-ta^w_t}$ is a Fourier integral operator associated to the non-negative complex symplectic transformation $e^{-2itJA_t}$, and the Egorov formula \eqref{17052019E6} implies that for all $0\le t\le T$ and $X_0\in\mathbb R^n$,
+More precisely, it follows from \eqref{14052019E1} and Proposition \ref{13112018P2} that the operator $e^{-ta^w_t}$ is a Fourier integral operator associated with the nonnegative complex symplectic transformation $e^{-2itJA_t}$, and the Egorov formula \eqref{17052019E6} implies that for all $0\le t\le T$ and $X_0\in\mathbb R^n$,

 By using \eqref{09052019E10} and the semigroup property of the family of linear operators $(e^{-sa^w_t})_{s\geq0}$, we obtain the following factorization

 where, for $1\le j\le m$, $Y_{j,t} = e^{\frac{2i(j-1)t}mA_tJ}X_j$.
 The initial problem is therefore reduced to the analysis of the operators $\langle Y_{j,t},X\rangle^we^{-\frac tma^w_t}.$ The main instrumental result of this section is Lemma \ref{07112018L1} which requires some technical results to be proven.
 The first of them investigates the anisotropic coercivity properties of the time-dependent quadratic form $\kappa_t$ on $S^{\perp}$ the canonical Euclidean orthogonal complement of the singular space $S$.
 This is a refinement of Lemma \ref{13112018L1}.